Using Postfix Templates

 To activate the postfix templates functionality:

-Open the Settings / Preferences Dialog by choosing for Windows and Linux or
+Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or

 for OS X.